Shivamkanse2104/Infosys-milestone/README.md

 Notable places (Paris, London, Rome, New York, etc.)
 Prestigious institutions (MIT, University of Cambridge, CERN, etc.)

-this is poobesh, I had update the code in the semantic_code.py file, Jahnavi Lakshmi can you check the code Whether it is fine to do your part of the code
+this is poobesh, I had update the code in the semantic_code.py file, Jahnavi Lakshmi can you check the code Whether it is fine to do your part of the code...
-Tejaswi, the dataset is fine, but if I import the dataset only 121 triples can be created , If you free can you check it...
+Tejaswi, the dataset is fine, but if I import the dataset only 121 triples can be created , If you free can you check it by run the code...

 guys can someone share any images of the output like the graph or something

+i can complete the my work, that is  Named Entity Recognition and load the triples..